motieseba/Chatbot/README.txt

 ## Description

 This project is a Chabot for Ostfalia University that responds to user inputs and provides corresponding responses.
-The chatbot uses data from a CSV file to generate responses to user queries.
+The chatbot uses CSV file data to generate user query responses.

 ## Table of Contents
 - [Installation](#installation)